ISPMBern/covid-19/living-review/screening_app_manual/README.md

 # How to use the screening app

+## The purpose of the app
+We are conducting a living systematic review on COVID-19/Sars-CoV-2.
+We collect publications and we screen them to preclassify information.

+* We keep track of the accumulation of evidence over time
+* We will use observational studies to Parameterize models

+Because evidence is accumulating rapidly, we have developed a workflow that allows rapid screening and classification of papers.
+Part of this workflow is a shiny app, where multiple users can perform their assigned screening tasks.

 ## Login
 To be able to login, you should have been provided a username (initials) and a code.
 Your username should be available in the drop-down menu: